An area often overlooked, or sometimes forgotten, in nature photography is the backdrop.

 Shooting wide open (lower Fstop) to get a buttery bokeh is always nice.

-I send out tips & tricks weekly so make sure you come back and visit my blog on a regular basis.
+I send out tips & tricks weekly related to nature and wildlife photography, so make sure you come back and visit my blog on a regular basis.